nodemailer/nodemailer/README.md

 ==========

-**Nodemailer** is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail) and it's unicode friendly - You can use any characters you like ✔
+**Nodemailer** is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail) and is unicode friendly - You can use any characters you like ✔

 This version of Nodemailer is built from scratch and might break some existing scripts, so beware while upgrading.